 The Bottom Line

 To value a company using comparable company analysis (aka relative valuation or valuation using multiples), you must begin by identifying an appropriate set of peers (aka comps), which your model will be based on.
 Afterwards, you need to locate and then aggregate and standardize the appropriate financial data needed for all of the chosen comps.
 Then, you can select the appropriate trading multiples, key statistics, and ratios depending on the target company and its respective industry/sector.
 Next, you need to benchmark this information, calculate medians and means, and select a valuation multiple that best suites the target company.

-The final step is to imply valuation, for example based on a median/average multiple such as EV/EBITDA, and determine a valuation by multiplying this figure to a future expected EBITDA figure.
+The final step is to imply valuation, for example, based on a median/average multiple such as EV/EBITDA, and determine a valuation by multiplying this number to a future expected EBITDA number.
 Dividing by the diluted shares outstanding will then provide you with an implied share price that you can then compare to the current trading price.
 A range of implied share prices can also be determined if you select another appropriate EV/EBITDA median/average multiple and repeat this process.

 Although this process is rather intuitive and is often seen as a "shortcut valuation approach" for many companies, relative valuation fails to provide information on the growth prospects of the target company, the quality of management, the competitive position of the corporation, its cash flow generation abilities, and many other company-specific attributes.
-Nonetheless, relative valuation can be a good starting point for understanding a company's current market position, along with being particularly useful for companies with little-to-none in free cash flow, or those that are not profitable.
+Nonetheless, relative valuation can be a good starting point for understanding a company's current market position, along with being particularly useful for companies with little-to-none in free cash flow, or unprofitable companies.